F1PFC/TTN_GPS_Tracker/Readme.md

 definition and the App Session Key into to the APPSKEY definition within the configuration file.

-The console will also have generated a device address so copy Device address into the DEVADDR definition into the configuration file.

-The completed entries should look like this, note the 0x added in front of the number and the removed spaces;

-(for security reasons the actual key shown is not valid)

-Be careful when copying not to create double sets of curly braces in the configuration file such as;
+Be careful when copying these two keys not to create double sets of curly braces in the configuration file such as;

 u1\_t NWKSKEY\[16\] =** { {** 0x27, 0x55, 0xF2,

-2\) Program Options
+The console will also have generated a device address so we need to copy the Device address into the DEVADDR definition into the configuration file.
+The format of this number will need changing to reflect the format the Arduino program expects.
+Make the changes so that the spaces are removed and there is a '0x' in front of the number.
+For instance of the number on the 'DEVICE OVERVIEW screen looks like this

+ 11 22 33 AA

+you need to change is so that the relevant line in the configuration.h file look like this;

+DEVADDR = 0x112233AA;

+You have completed your node configuration.
+You can now load the trackewr program and test it.

-##Loading the TTN\_GPS\_Tracker program
+## Loading the TTN\_GPS\_Tracker program

-With the NWKSKEY, APPSKEY and DEVADDR entered into the configuration.h file load the program onto your board.
+With the NWKSKEY, APPSKEY and DEVADDR entered into the configuration.h file load the TTN_GPS_Tracker program onto your board.
+There are some options that can be selected to use a GPS test location and add a display to the tracker, but these are turned off by default, see the section on 'Program Options' later on if you want to use these functions.

+### Running the tracker program

+With the tracker program loaded and power applied to the tracker, observe the startup messages in the Arduino IDE serial monitor, you should see something like this;

+Note that the program has stopped waiting for the GPS to get a fix, and the LED is on.
+This wait is by design, we do not want the tracker sending erroneous GPS information if it is not working properly.
+With the GPS outside with a good view of the sky the GPS should get a fix, the LED will go off and the serial monitor should report something like this;

+If there is a gateway within reach of the tracker you should then see a completion message on the serial monitor.

-To see if the data your node is sending is going through the Things Network, login to your TTN account and goto the console.
-Select applications and then (for this example) select the loratracker\_test\_application byt clicking on the coloured button;
+To see if the location data from your programmed tracker is getting into  the Things Network, login to your TTN account and goto the console.
+Select applications and then (for this example) select the loratracker\_test\_application by clicking on the coloured button;

 You should see this screen;